openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * changed the structure of `credentials` parameter in Credential Offer to only be a string (no more objects) whose value is a key in the `credentials_supported` map
    * added an option to return `credential_identifiers` in `authorization_details` Token Response parameter that can be used to identify Credentials with the same metadata but different claimset/claim values and/or simplify the Credential request even when only one Credential is being issued.
    * clarified that credential offer cannot be signed
-   * clarified that credential error response can be authorization (rfc6750) or credential request error
+   * clarified that Credential error response can be authorization (rfc6750) or Credential request error
    * renamed proof to key proof and added key proof replay security considerations
    * aligned deferred authorization with RFC 8628 and CIBA
    * changed Deferred Endpoint to require same access tokens as (batch) Credential endpoint(s)